All she had to do was wait for the PA Grand Jury Report. Instead, she was ar-

 what is actually destroyed and how, because Diane Thompson will use my detailed

-explanation in her next set of lies, if I publicly post it.
+explanation in her next set of lies, in order to make her story look authentic, if I pub- licly post it.

 Now, Engel said that expunged records are sealed and placed in a secret archive.